howtographql/howtographql/src/pages/tutorials/frontend/react-relay/1-getting-started.md

 <Instruction>

-Next, go ahead and add the `relay-compiler` as a development dependency :
+Next, go ahead and add the `relay-compiler` as a development dependency:

 ```bash(path=".../hackernews-react-relay")
 yarn add relay-compiler --dev